 Pro #1: Future estate taxes could be lessened

-While holding off on gifting assets like land or equipment until death currently helps cut out capital gains taxes from an intergenerational transfer, the estate tax can create its own challenges, especially given that the current $11.7 million exemption for 2021 is slated to revert back to an amount roughly half that in 2026.1 For large farm estates, gifting some assets now may help ease the overall tax burden of both parties involved in the process.
+While holding off on gifting assets like land or equipment until death currently helps cut out capital gains taxes from an intergenerational transfer, the estate tax can create its own challenges, especially given that the current exemption amount is slated to revert back to a significantly smaller amount in 2026.1 For large farm estates, gifting some assets now may help ease the overall tax burden of both parties involved in the process.

 Con #1: Step-up in basis does not apply